Dean Kilby • September 5, 2025

 3. Antioxidant & Detoxification Pathways

 Beyond vitamins C and E, I use direct glutathione precursors to raise the body’s master antioxidant.
 This supports detoxification, reduces oxidative burden, and protects against cellular damage.
-Coupled with phytonutrients, this creates a layered antioxidant defense system.
+Coupled with phytonutrients, and supported by omega-3’s anti-inflammatory effects, this creates a layered cellular defense system.

 4. Cognitive Function and Stress Resilience